scholtz/dotnet-algorand-sdk/README.md

 Important release note: For this version KMD has been reworked completely, and is a breaking change.
 There is now full integration with Algorand/Generator, which led to minor capitalisation changes in some fields.
 The "shape" of the SDK is now stable.

-**The version numbers for NuGet packages are now 2.0 and onwards.
-These will be published shortly.**
+**The version numbers for NuGet packages are now 2.0 and onwards.**

 ## General Usage